Lazaanlouw/Password-Generator/README.md

 A console-based password generator in Python using MVC structure.

 ## Features
-- Generate passwords (letters, numbers, symbols)
+- Generate passwords (letters, numbers, symbols).
-- View saved passwords
+- View saved passwords.
-- Delete saved passwords
+- Delete saved passwords.
-- Exit System
+- Exit System.
+- Copy to Clipboard Function.
+- Password Strength Checker.

 ## How to run
 Activate your virtual environment, then run: